Powered by RedCircle

 I’m very happy to finally welcome a female founder on the show!
-Amber Anderson is an extremely successful corporate executive turned entrepreneur.
+Amber Anderson is an extremely successful technology consultant turned entrepreneur.
 She is the founder and CEO of a strategy consulting firm, where she works side by side with her husband Kai-Saun Anderson.
 Amber and Kai have a lovely son called Kayson.
 What are the challenges of being a mom and an entrepreneur and how to achieve work-life integration?
 Find out from Amber and Kai.

 About Amber Anderson